dgis/emu71android/ReadMe.txt

 This application does NOT come with the ROM files!
 You will need KML scripts and ROM files already copied into your Android filesystem.
-You can download the KML scripts from the original Emu71 Windows application archive (https://hp.giesselink.com/emu71.htm) and you can extract the ROM file from a real calculator (or be lucky on internet).
+You can download the KML scripts here: http://regis.cosnier.free.fr/soft/androidEmu71/Emu71-KML-original.zip Or you can download the KML scripts from the original Emu71 Windows application archive (https://hp.giesselink.com/emu71.htm) and you can extract the ROM file from a real calculator (or be lucky on internet).
 Be careful about the case sensitivity of the filename in the KML script (Linux is case sensitive, not Windows).